 Most of us will be more preoccupied with one of the three main functions of the mind – thought, feeling or awareness of our body and it’s sensations.

-Western culture places most value on thinking and logic with the emphasis on educational achievement, being bright and high achieving at work.
+Western culture places the most value on thinking and logic with the emphasis on educational achievement, being bright and high achieving at work.
 We live in a knowledge economy and are encouraged to work smarter and undertake continual personal development, which often just means learning more information.

 It’s hardly surprising that most of us are identified with our minds and live “in our heads” tackling problems by thinking it through.
 Those who are identified with their minds are likely to describe themselves with intellectual constructs, even when asked how they feel.
 They often consider feelings and sensations as peripheral, or are largely unaware of having them.
 Many are identified with a role, and live, function, and experience themselves in terms of that role, such as mother, husband, student, business-man, teacher.